-Writing Works workshops offer mentees support with college essays, scholarships, internships, and professional writing across a broad range of industries, including behind the scenes experiences with HBO, Penguin Random House, the Royal Bank of Canada, the beauty & lifestyle company Fresh, and many more.
+Writing Works workshops offer mentees support with college essays, scholarships, internships and professional writing across a broad range of industries, including behind the scenes experiences with Warner Media, Penguin Random House, the Royal Bank of Canada, the beauty & lifestyle company Fresh and many more.
 Writing Works mentees have the opportunity to interact with a wide range of professionals who use writing in their jobs every day.

 - Learn about becoming a Writing Works Mentor

 - Learn about becoming a Writing Works Mentee